waywardphilosopher/parami/src/data/blog/Practice/2026-01-20-welcome-to-philosophy-as-practice.md

 If you are late, you will be marked late!

-If you can’t attend, let me know in advance, unless it’s an emergency.
+If you can’t attend, please let me know in advance, unless it’s an emergency.
 This is not just about your classwork, but is also a welfare issue.
 We want to know that you are safe and well — and if there are any problems, we want to be able to help you.

 If you do have to miss a session, there is a simple procedure for make-up tasks, which you can access from the "Posts" tab on the courses website (this site).